StanislavPuzevich/Algorithmic-tasks/README.md

 # Algorithmic-tasks
-Collection of solutions to algorithmic problems from the LeetCode website
+Collection of solutions to algorithmic problems from the LeetCode website and other algorithms